ADVANCED ORAL CARE FOR YOUR PET

 3. Their gums are more red than pink

 5. Their breath smells bad.
 Pets should have a sweet breath with no overwhelming scent.

-If you see any of these signs it may be time to visit a veterinarian
+If you see any of these signs of cat toothache or feel you need a deep dog teeth cleaning it may be time to visit a veterinarian